 This all started (as many of my blog posts do) as a simple reply to an Adobe forum post from someone experiencing a bug when they tried to update the CF2018 Beta (with its update 1) to use Java 10.

-I explained to him first how that's simply not supported.
-CF2018 Beta currently supports only Java 8 or 9.
+I explained to him first how that was simply not listed as being supported.
+This was at the time of the first public beta, which supported only Java 8 or 9.
 And I pointed him to the support matrix document for the beta, as is linked to from that page above, which clarifies that.
 (If you try to find that info in that PDF, look for "jdk"--not "java" or "jvm" or "jre", to see the indication of that.
 Grr.)

 So first, yes, the CF team is well aware that Java 10 is now out (and that 11 is coming).
 Before we deride them for not supporting that in CF 2018, or Java 9 in CF 2016 or CF 11, we need to consider the situation that I mentioned above: Java 9 and 10 both have had only VERY short lives.